 - learning walks, pupil observations, discussions around work within school books, data analysis, conversation with parents, reading with children and through progress meetings

 - end of Key Stage statutory assessments in reading

-- spelling, punctuation and grammar (SPaG) is assessed at the end of each term using NFER tests and weekly spelling tests from Spelling Shed materials
+- spelling, punctuation and grammar (SPaG) is assessed at the end of each term using NFER tests and weekly spelling tests from Spelling Shed resources

 - moderation of writing within clusters of schools